Bijective Cremona transformations of the plane: Realizing arbitrary permutations

-We continue to use the notation in Example~\ref{eg:projFromLP_oddChar}.
-Note that, as $C_0\cong\bP^1$, it is straightforward to find an automorphism on $C_0$ which induces an odd permutation of the $\bF_q$-points.
-However, it is not obvious that every such automorphism can be extended to $Q$ in a way which allows one to control the induced permutation on the other $\bF_q$-points.
-Here we consider automorphisms of the form
+Let us retain the notation from the previous section.
+Our goal here is to find a $g_0$ which acts transitively on $C_0(\bF_q)$ and thus induces an odd permutation.
+Note that, as $C_0\cong\bP^1$, it is not hard to find an automorphism on $C_0$ which induces an odd permutation on the $\bF_q$-points.
+However, it is not obvious that every such automorphism can be extended to $Q$ while keeping control on the induced permutation on the other $\bF_q$-points.
+In the following, we identify $\bF_{q^2}\cong\bF_q\oplus\sqrt{t^{-1}}\bF_q$ and view $C_0\cong\bP^1$ as the projectivization